-Direct Routing enables you to connect your on-premises telephony infrastructure to Microsoft Teams.
-The article lists the high-level steps required for connecting a supported on-premises Session Border Controller (SBC) to Direct Routing, and how to configure Teams users to use Direct Routing to connect to the Public Switched Telephone Network (PSTN).
+Direct Routing enables you to connect your on-premises telephony infrastructure to Microsoft Teams Phone.
+This article lists the high-level steps required for connecting a supported on-premises Session Border Controller (SBC) to Direct Routing, and how to configure Teams users to use Direct Routing to connect to the Public Switched Telephone Network (PSTN).
 This article links to associated articles for details.

 For information about whether Direct Routing is the right solution for your organization, see PSTN connectivity options.
 For information about prerequisites and planning your deployment, see Plan Direct Routing.

 To complete the steps explained in this article, administrators need some familiarity with PowerShell cmdlets.
 For more information about using PowerShell, see Set up your computer for Windows PowerShell.

 Before you perform the steps in these articles, Microsoft recommends that you confirm that your SBC has already been configured as recommended by your SBC vendor:

 - TE-Systems (anynode) deployment documentation

 For a complete list of supported SBCs, see Session Border Controllers certified for Direct Routing.

 To configure Teams Phone and enable users to use Direct Routing, follow these steps: